Capella87/traffic-light-crossroads/README.md

 * Simultaneous (동시 신호): Cars are allowed to left-turn or go straight at same time.
 * Left-turn-after-go-straight (직진 후 좌회전): Go straight turn at 2 sides, then changed to left turn.
 The most common system routine in South Korea nowadays.
 * Go-straight-after-left-turn (좌회전 후 직진): Left turn at 2 sides first, then changed to go straight turn.
 It was a huge majority in South Korea until 1990s.
+* Permitted-left-turn (비보호 좌회전): Turn only go straight green light at two side.
+Cars can turn left if there're no cars and pedestrians.
+Common on other countries.

+* Red-flickering (적색 점멸등): Flickering Red light by clock signal.
+Other signals including pedestrian traffic lights are deactivated.
+Stop  once and go straight or turn left.
+Used on less volume traffic crossroads or midnight.
+* Yellow-flickering (황색 점멸등): Flickering Yellow light by clock signal.
+Similar to Red-flickering, but cars don't have to stop once before pass through.
+Instead, they should drive slowly while going through.
+Used on less volume traffic crossroads or midnight.

 * Pedestrian Traffic Lights: Has red and green light.
-No dedicated traffic light for bicycles
+There's no dedicated traffic light for bicycles.
+They are deactivated at flickering modes

 ## Requirements
 To open this circuit file, [Logisim](http://www.cburch.com/logisim)—an open-source logical circuit simulator—is required.
 Also, that program requires Java Runtime Environment(JRE) to execute.